vedph/gve-doc/model/hierarchy.md

 In this project we are effectively using 35 parts for 4 entity types, either material or immaterial, textual and non-textual, and only 2 of those parts were designed specifically for it (those marked by GVE).
 Given this modularity, we will be able to further expand the models by either adding new entities, or introducing new parts in the existing ones, without having to modify existing data.

 Also, while the database is capable to represent virtually any entity, either material or immaterial, textual, meta-textual, or non-textual at all, its data architecture remains uniform and open to unlimited expansion both on data quantity and quality.

+These entities are mostly **linked** as follows:

+- **snapshot → carrier**: each snapshot item refers to its carrier in its ID and title, so adding a link here is redundant and is avoided just to speed up the work of operators.
+- **snapshot → epigram**: each snapshot item is a manuscript or print attesting a materially unique version of an epigram.
+Snapshots are linked to their epigram via their group ID, which is equal to the epigram's number.
+Epigrams here are just abstraction, i.e. the sum of all the metadata which can be shared among a set of epigram versions.
+- **collection → snapshot**: each collection has an ordered set of links pointing to the selected snapshots, possibly deep linking also a specific alteration stage in them.